maartenpaauw/php-slack-constants/README.md

 This package provides a PHP string-backed enum for the Slack API events with full support for the Events API and RTM API.
-The package helps you maintain consistency by preventing typos and provides context about each event, such as whether it's supported by certain APIs or if it's deprecated.
+The package helps you maintain consistency by preventing typos and provides context about each event, such as whether it's supported by certain APIs.

 ## Support Me